intershop/helm-charts/charts/iom/README.rst

 ====================================================

 Parameter-group *podAntiAffinity* along with the according default values, prevents scheduling of more than one IOM pod of current helm release onto one node.
-This way the IOM deployment becomes robuts againts failures of a single node.
+In this way, the IOM deployment is secured against failures of a single node.

 See also `Helm parameters of IOM <docs/ParametersIOM.rst>`_.

 New Parameter-Group *spreadPods* has been added
 ===============================================

 *spreadPods* provides an alternative or additional method to spread IOM pods over nodes.
-In difference to *podAntiAffinity* it is possible to run more than one pod per node.
-E.g. if there are 2 nodes and 4 pods the pods are evenly spread over the nodes.
+Contrary to *podAntiAffinity* it is possible to run more than one pod per node.
+For example, if there are 2 nodes and 4 pods, the pods are evenly spread across the nodes.
 Each node is then running 2 pods.
-Additionally it is very easy to combine different topologies.
+Additionally, it is very easy to combine different topologies.

-In difference to *podAntiAffinity*, *spreadPods* is disabled on default.
+Unlike *podAntiAffinity*, *spreadPods* is disabled by default.

 See also `Helm parameters of IOM <docs/ParametersIOM.rst>`_.